canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q7/QuestionText.md

 - Also vary the method name
 - Java question

--maybe have a method that asks the user what they consider to be a difficult course and check the difficulty number against that and print either "topic is a difficult course" or "topic is not a difficult course"

 ## Question Text

 There are many ways that a teacher can assess the material of a course.
 Write a Java class called `Course` that keeps